Cluster and Primary Logic Unit

 Data Writing and Replication Process

-If a database has N replicas, a virtual node group has N virtual nodes.
-But only one is the Leader and all others are slaves.
+TDengine utilizes RAFT protocol to replicate data.
+If a database has N replicas, a virtual node group has N virtual nodes, N can be either 1 or 3.
+In each vnode group, only one is the Leader and all others are followers.
 When the application writes a new record to system, only the Leader vnode can accept the writing request.
-If a follower vnode receives a writing request, the system will notifies TAOSC to redirect.
+If a follower vnode receives a writing request, the system will notify TAOSC to redirect the request to the leader.

 Leader vnode Writing Process